 My name is Gail Gates and I live in the Land of 10,000 Lakes… also known as Minnesota.
 I don’t like lutefisk even though my father is 100% Norwegian (just thought I needed to retain some credibility).
 My childhood was spent on a small dairy farm where I learned about the seasons, hard work, and equally hard play.
 My great-grandmother lived to be 100 years old, and my grandmother lived until just shy of 102.
 I lost my mother when she was too young… 74.

-So much of who I am came directly from these women.
+Much of who I am came directly from these women.
 So who am I?
 I am a woman filled with wonder, hope, joy, and a warped sense of humor.
 Being middle-aged only adds to the rate of discovery.

 Since my teens, I devoured articles and books on natural living but was seldom saintly in my adherence to doing what was best for my body and mind.
 Marriage, motherhood, and an 18-year career as a dental assistant didn’t leave much time to follow my interests regarding integrative health and healing, at least that’s what I told myself.
 A second marriage and newly empty nest made me realize time wasn’t waiting for me to get my act together, so why was I?
 I gathered my courage and went back to college in my late 40’s.